ssk-d/fireflutter/README.md

 }
 ```

-- If the app is forcing users to verify their numbers, then skip button shouldn't appear and the user can't get away from phone verification page.

 - We recommend you to use [country_code_picker](https://pub.dev/packages/country_code_picker) package for selecting country code.
 But it's up to you to use it or not.

+- If the app is forcing users to verify their numbers,

+  - skip button shouldn't appear but the user can still go back.
+  - all the menu will redirect phone auth page except home screen.
+    This is done in `redirectCallback()` of `main.dart` in phone-verification branch.

+- If `block-non-verified-users-to-create` is set to true,

+  - It displays warning dialog when user press on create button.
+  - It displays warning dialog when user submit comment button.

+- See [sample app's phone verification branch](https://github.com/thruthesky/fireflutter_sample_app/tree/phone-verification) for codes.
+Again, it is fully customizable.

 # I18N